sridhar51120/Docker_Containers_monitor_tool/README.md

 Custom Alerts: Define custom alert thresholds and receive notifications when containers exceed specified limits.
 #### Container Management
 Start, Stop, and Restart: Manage container lifecycle with simple commands for starting, stopping, and restarting containers.
+` In this is Can manage 100 to 500 docker containers lifecycle with simple commands for starting,stopping,and restarting operations. `
 #### Create and Remove:
 Create new containers from images and remove existing containers, offering flexibility in application deployment.
 ### Container Logs